SomeAspy/NextCloud/.github/readme.md

 ## Notable Changes

 - Config files are only applied at container start.
 This is an optimization from the [NextCloud tuning guide.](https://docs.nextcloud.com/server/latest/admin_manual/installation/server_tuning.html#tune-php-fpm) (Specifically `opcache.revalidate_freq = 0` in [the `php.ini` file](../config/php.ini))

+- Instead of using Redis for caching, [Dragonfly](https://github.com/dragonflydb/dragonfly) is used.

 ## FAQ